Correlations in the multispecies PASEP on a ring: Background and Results

-Now we define the algorithm for $n>2$ recursively. \begin{enumerate} \item Let $m=(m_1, \ldots, m_{n+1})$ be such that $N=\sum m_i$.
+\begin{enumerate} \item \textbf{Step 1:} Let $m = (m_1, \dots, m_{n+1})$ be such that $N = \sum m_i$.
 Consider $M$, a multiline queue of type $m$.
-Link all the particles in the first row to $m_1$ particles in the second row by following the $q$-bully path algorithm for $n=2$ described earlier.
-Label the sites in the second row $1,2$ or $3$ accordingly. \item For $k>1$, let us assume that all the particles in the $i^{th}$ row have been linked to an occupied site in the $(i+1)^{st}$ for all $i < k$ such that the sites in the $k^{th}$ row are thus labelled $1$ to $k+1$ depending on the links from $(k-1)^{th}$ row.
-Repeat Steps (\ref{item:bpp1}) and (\ref{item:bpp2}) of the algorithm for case $n=2$ for all the particles in the $k^{th}$ row in the increasing order of their types.
-Label the linked particles of $(k+1)^{th}$ row by the index of the site on the $k^{th}$ row to which it is linked.
-The unlinked particles in $(k+1)^{th}$ row are labelled $k+1$ and the holes are labelled $k+2$.
-Similar to the Step (\ref{item:bpp2}) for case $n=2$, a weight is assigned to the links according to the number of available particles. \item Repeat the above step for all $k\leq n$.
-We now have a linked multiline queue.
-The weight of the $L$MLQ is given by the product of the weights of all the links in it.
-The labels of all the sites in $n^{th}$ row generate a word $\omega=(\omega_i: i \in [n+1])$.
-Refer to Figure~\ref{fig:lMLQbully} for an example of $q$-bully path projection on a multiline queue with $4$ rows; with the product of link weights of each row mentioned towards its right. \end{enumerate}
+Link all the particles in the first row to $m_1$ particles in the second row by following the $q$-bully path algorithm for $n = 2$ as described earlier.
+Label the sites in the second row as $1$, $2$, or $3$ accordingly.

+\item \textbf{Step 2:} For $k > 1$, assume that all the particles in the $j^{th}$ row have been linked to an available particle in the $(j+1)^{st}$ row for all $j < k$.
+Each particle in the $k^{th}$ row lies at the end of a chain of links starting in the $i^{th}$ row for some $i \leq k$.
+Such a particle is said to have type $i$.
+Repeat steps (1) and (2) of the algorithm for the case $n = 2$ for all the particles in the $k^{th}$ row, in the increasing order of their types; by creating links to the $(k+1)^{st}$ row and assigning a weight to each link according to the number of available particles.
+Thus, all the particles in the first $k^{th}$ row have now been linked to an available particle in the row below.

+\item \textbf{Step 3:} Repeat step $2$ for all $k < n$.
+This results in a linked multiline queue.
+Assign each particle in the $n^{th}$ row a label corresponding to its type.
+The holes are assigned the label $n+1$.
+The weight of the $L$MLQ is the product of the weights of all the links in it.
+The labels of all the sites in the $n^{th}$ row generate a word $\omega = (\omega_i: i \in [n+1])$. \end{enumerate}

+Refer to Figure~\ref{fig:lMLQbully} for an example of a $q$-bully path projection applied to a multiline queue consisting of four rows.
+In the figure, the product of the link weights for each row is displayed to the right of the corresponding row.
+The weight of the linked multiline queue can be computed by multiplying together the weights from each row.
+As in the case when $n=2$, the probability of the word $\omega$ of type $m$ is proportional to the sum of weights of all the $L$MLQs that project to $\omega$.